Synthetixio/SIPs/content/sccp/sccp-172.md

 Details of calculation:

-- Exhange fee opening (500 sUSD position, 30 bips) => 1.5.
+- Exchange fee opening (500 sUSD position, 30 bips) => 1.5.
 Remaining margin 48.5.
-- Exhange fee closing (500 sUSD position, 20 bips) => 1.
+- Exchange fee closing (500 sUSD position, 20 bips) => 1.
 This needs to be subtracted when closing the position.
 - 47.5 - 40 = 7.5; 7.5 loss relative to (roughtly 500 value position) ~= 1.5%
 - Maintenance margin => 21.25 (min fee + buffer of 25 bips).
 At this margin the position will be liquidatable if no additional margin is added.